sudara/melatonin_blur/README.md

 Stack Blur [via the Gin implementation](https://github.com/FigBug/Gin) first made this feel technically possible for me.
 Thanks Roland!

 However, performance is death by 1000 cuts.
 I was still finding myself building little caching helpers.
 Sometimes these shadows add up, and I didn't feel "safe", in particular on Windows.
 On larger images (above 500px in a dimension) Stack Blur can takes milliseconds of CPU time (which is unacceptable for responsive UI targeting 60fps).
-I was also seeing some slowdows in Debug mode.
+I was also seeing some sluggishness in Debug mode, which drives me crazy!

 So I started to get curious about the Stack Blur algorithm.
 I kept thinking I could make it:

 * **Faster**.
-I figured a vectorized implementation would be faster than the original.
 The original stack blur algorithm was made for an environment without access to SIMD or intel/apple vendor libs, in 2004.
 For larger images, I was seeing images take `ms`.
-I wanted them to stay in the `µs`.
-In Debug, the unoptimized algorithm was sluggish and couldn't provide 60fps, even on a fast machine, so as a Bonus, this implementation is also very fast in Debug.
+I wanted to see them in the `µs`.
+In Debug, Stack Blur is sluggish and can't always provide 60fps, even on a fast machine.
 * **Cleaner**.
-The implementation in gin comes from a long line of ports starting with [Mario's old js implementation](https://web.archive.org/web/20110707030516/http://www.quasimondo.com/StackBlurForCanvas/StackBlur.js).
-That means there's no templates, no code reuse, there's multiplication and left shift tables to avoid division, and all kinds of trickery that's felt no longer needed with C++ and modern compilers.
+The Gin Stack Blur implementation comes from a long line of ports originating with [Mario's js implementation](https://web.archive.org/web/20110707030516/http://www.quasimondo.com/StackBlurForCanvas/StackBlur.js).
+That means there's no templates, no code reuse, there's multiplication and left shift tables to avoid division, and all kinds of trickery that I felt was needed with modern C++ and modern compilers.
 * **Understandable**.
-The concept of the "stack" in Stack Blur can take a while to click.
+The concept of the "stack" in Stack Blur — what is it?
 I had a hard time finding resources that made it easy to understand.
-The original notes on the algorithm don't align with how implementations semeed to work in practice.
+The original notes on the algorithm don't align with how implementations worked in practice.
 So I was interested in understanding how the algorithm works.
-* **Tested**.
+* **Fully Tested**.
 This is critical when iteratively re-implementing algorithms, and I felt like it was a must-have.
 * **Benchmarked**.
 The only way to effectively compare implementations was to test on Windows and MacOS.
 * **Batteries included**.